Ear Mites In Cats: 3 Major Causes And Symptoms

 Photo by Ivan Samkov from Pexels

 Green tea is a natural antiseptic.
-It can be used to flush out all of the ear mite waste that plugs the pet’s ear canal, which is crumbly brown/black stuff.
+It can be used to flush out all of the ear mite waste that plugs into the pet’s ear canal, which is crumbly brown/black stuff.
 Steep a spoonful of green tea leaves for three or four minutes in a cup of boiling water before straining.

 Dispose of Ear Mites in Cats